sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 </call-out>

+10. Once you have migrated your contacts to the new Marketing Campaigns, please [delete your contacts from the legacy Marketing Camapigns]({{root_url}}/ui/managing-contacts/create-and-manage-contacts/#delete-all-contacts) to ensure you are no longer charged for contact storage in legacy Marketing Campaigns.

 ## Migrate your content

 You may have pre-existing images, templates, or campaigns that you’d like to re-use in the new Marketing Campaigns.
 You can transfer your assets into new Marketing Campaigns by following the steps below.